Eeli Aalto: Painting and other visual arts

 Aalto studied art at the Academy of Fine Arts in Helsinki and later in Paris, France at the André Lhote academy.

 Aalto participated in the frescoes by Lennart Segerstråle at the Rovaniemi Church.
 He painted landscapes and city scenarios.
 In the 1960s Aalto also experimented in abstract art.
 He designed a large three-part relief ("In the beginning there was the word.
 The word became flesh ... and lived among us", 1969) between the main entrances at the concrete facade of the Alava Church in Kuopio.
 In Oulu he participated in getting cultural facilities such as the Oulu University and the Oulu Museum of Art into the city.
 From 1962 to 1979 Aalto served as teacher of plastic composition at the department of architecture at the Oulu University.

 From 1993 to 1998 Aalto painted the series "Sata kuvaa Oulusta" ("One hundred pictures of Oulu").
 Eeli Aalto wrote of its birth: "We got refuge in Oulu.
 Why shouldn't I picture the city that accepted us?"
 The idea was for every picture to have its own personal meaning.
 Eeli Aalto used his realistic pictures to show that figurative art had never disappeared anywhere.
 According to Giorgio Morandi "nothing is as abstract as reality".

 Television documents

-Yleisradio director Eeli Aalto at the Keskustori square in Tampere in 1967.

 In addition to paintings and sculptures, Aalto made numerous television documents for Yleisradio, such as a document about star singers called Synti suuri surkia in 1980.
 The document Piina about the artist Alpo Jaakola (1977) was awarded the Jussi Award for best television film.

 After the dissolution of the Soviet Union Eeli Aalto travelled to his home city of Vyborg in 1991.
 He said that seeing the city after half a century first felt like descending to a nightmare.
 "I felt a foreigner, but so did the Russian inhabitants."
 Eeli Aalto made a documentary film Wiipurini (1992) based on his trip to Vyborg.

 Eeli Aalto also made a series of writings and photographs called Viipurinmatka based on his trip, which he also published online in his series "100 kuvaa Oulusta".